 • to use the power of enterprise and community engagement to improve the quality of life and standard of living of the widows and children.

 • to assist in generating attention to the needs of widows in our midst.
-It will open areas of neglect in our provision of social justice and main streaming among policy makers.
+It will highlight areas of neglect in our provision of social justice and mainstreaming among policymakers.

-• to promote the welfare and economic empowerment of disadvantaged widows and education of their children.
+• to promote the welfare and economic empowerment of disadvantaged widows and the education of their children.

 • to promote the fundamental freedoms and human rights of widows and their children around the world through advocacy.

-1) Creation of sustainable income sources for the widows helping them set up their own business so that they can earn enough money to provide for themselves and their families.
+1) Creation of sustainable income sources for the widows, helping them set up their own businesses so that they can earn enough money to provide for themselves and their families.

-3) The Academy will focus on the children of the widows by giving those scholarships and those who failed to get into university, we shall transform them into the business leaders of the future.
+3) The Academy will focus on the children of the widows by giving them scholarships.
+For those who fail to get into university, we shall transform them into the business leaders of the future.

-The project involves capacity building and skill development as well as loans to start up a business based on the skill developed.
-It will also provide awareness on legal rights as well as health and hygiene.
-This project will lead to sustainability for the single women and their children.
+The project involves capacity building and skill development, as well as loans to start up a business based on the skills developed.
+It will also provide awareness of legal rights, as well as health and hygiene.
+This project will lead to sustainability for single women and their children.

-However, providing these vulnerable widows with vocational education without any relevance to their immediate community, adequate tools to work with and initial capital resources, will not bring the needed results.
-This can only be achieved through providing them with adequate vocational and adult literacy informal education, and also make resources and funds available for them to start up.
+However, providing these vulnerable widows with vocational education without any relevance to their immediate community, adequate tools to work with, and initial capital resources will not bring the needed results.
+This can only be achieved through providing them with adequate vocational and adult literacy informal education, and also making resources and funds available for them to start up.

-We hope to inspire the women to work and to take ownership of their future and earn a sustainable income so they can look after their families and provide for them.
-By listening to their stories, talking to them and giving them the emotional support they need, we can help these women move forward and look to the future.
+We hope to inspire the women to work, take ownership of their future, and earn a sustainable income so they can look after their families and provide for them.
+By listening to their stories, talking to them, and giving them the emotional support they need, we can help these women move forward and look to the future.

-Through workshops and training sessions, we hope to help the women develop new skills, whether they are practical skills like tailoring, hair dressing or soft skills, like the art of sales, negotiations and team work.
-This will help the women become more employable or give them a solid business grounding to make their business succeed and ultimately profitable.
+Through workshops and training sessions, we hope to help the women develop new skills, whether they are practical skills like tailoring, hairdressing, or soft skills like the art of sales, negotiations, and teamwork.
+This will help the women become more employable or give them a solid business grounding to make their businesses succeed and ultimately be profitable.

-For example, the Cosmopolitan Widows Empowerment Centre can organise a three-day Widows Economic Empowerment Programme on poultry keeping or piggery, where beneficiaries are trained on how to set up these businesses, even with minimum financial resources.
-Our experts will explain why it is important for them to develop a passion for the business, as it is something that could make them economically-independent.
+For example, the Cosmopolitan Widows Empowerment Centre can organise a three-day Widows Economic Empowerment Programme on poultry keeping or piggery, where beneficiaries are trained on how to set up these businesses, even with minimal financial resources.
+Our experts will explain why it is important for them to develop a passion for the business, as it is something that could make them economically independent.
 These programmes will help widows start their businesses with little money so that they can take care of their children.

-The women of the rural areas can be thought the high techniques of farming providing them with the appropriate seeds, pesticides and fertilisers and they can also participate in the grain processing business.
+The women of the rural areas can be taught high techniques of farming, providing them with the appropriate seeds, pesticides, and fertilisers, and they can also participate in the grain processing business.

 The widows also suffering from the effects of HIV/AIDS will have access to our free HIV/AIDS clinics and free AIDS medicine.
-Healthy food, vitamins and mosquito nets will be provided for them.
-Most of these women do not have the strength to grow more and better food, they cannot pay for mosquito nets or vitamin supplements.
-Money to cater for transportation, visiting the doctor or formedicine purposes is not available resulting in debt or death.
+Healthy food, vitamins, and mosquito nets will be provided for them.
+Most of these women do not have the strength to grow more and better food, and they cannot pay for mosquito nets or vitamin supplements.
+Money to cater for transportation, visiting the doctor, or for medicine purposes is not available, resulting in debt or death.

-Some who live nearer can be employed in our hospitals, the orphanage and the schools for the orphans, the blinds and the deaf of the Cosmopolitan Aid Foundation.
+Some who live nearer can be employed in our hospitals, the orphanage, and the schools for the orphans, the blind, and the deaf of the Cosmopolitan Aid Foundation.

-We will establish modern Entrepreneurial Academy which will be a Centre for Technical, Vocational and Entrepreneurship Training as a permanent place to provide vocational training, human rights education, reproductive health and social integration programs for women.
+We will establish a modern Entrepreneurial Academy, which will be a Centre for Technical, Vocational, and Entrepreneurship Training, as a permanent place to provide vocational training, human rights education, reproductive health, and social integration programmes for women.

-Mini trade fairs will be organised with activities for their entertainment including singing and dancing.
-We will set up micro-financing agency which will have the objective of empowering widows and othermarginalised women by supporting their self-employment and entrepreneurial ventures.
+Mini trade fairs will be organised with activities for their entertainment, including singing and dancing.
+We will set up a micro-financing agency which will have the objective of empowering widows and other marginalised women by supporting their self-employment and entrepreneurial ventures.

-The institution, named as Micro-financing Agency for Widow Development, will formulate schemes aimed at generating a large number of employment opportunities for widows, their wards and other helpless women through various schemes and entrepreneurship programmes.
+The institution, named the Micro-financing Agency for Widow Development, will formulate schemes aimed at generating a large number of employment opportunities for widows, their wards, and other helpless women through various schemes and entrepreneurship programmes.

-Widows are one of the most marginalised sections in the society who need special care and backing.
+Widows are one of the most marginalised sections in society who need special care and backing.
 The Micro-financing Agency is an attempt by widows to support them.
 Apart from normal banking functions, it would also extend credit support to self-employment and entrepreneurial ventures.
-Widow-friendly programmes to be taken up by the bank include disbursal of low-interest housing loans, conduct of chit ("susu") funds and small saving and deposit schemes for women.
+Widow-friendly programmes to be taken up by the bank include the disbursal of low-interest housing loans, conduct of chit ("susu") funds, and small saving and deposit schemes for women.
 Widows' self-employment initiatives would get financial assistance.
-The bank would also help them findmarket for their products.
+The bank would also help them find a market for their products.

-A shop providing pesticide-free vegetables and fruits, door-to-door delivery of household articles in flats and residential apartments, delivery of packed meals in construction sites and job training programmes shall also be cards under the Micro-financing Agency.
+A shop providing pesticide-free vegetables and fruits, door-to-door delivery of household articles in flats and residential apartments, delivery of packed meals at construction sites, and job training programmes shall also be on the cards under the Micro-financing Agency.

 Cosmopolitan Widows Empowerment Centre has plans to open more branches of micro-financing agencies in other parts of the country where our members are concentrated and form a regional-level apex body to regulate all their activities.

-The Foundation will be calling on governments to fill the gaps in data collection on numbers, ages, lifestyles, needs and roles of widows to include “widows” as a specific category in national action plans, as well as criminalise all actions by state or non-state actors that deprive widows of their rights or coerce them into degrading and life-threatening and harmful traditional practices.
+The Foundation will be calling on governments to fill the gaps in data collection on numbers, ages, lifestyles, needs, and roles of widows to include “widows” as a specific category in national action plans, as well as criminalise all actions by state or non-state actors that deprive widows of their rights or coerce them into degrading, life-threatening, and harmful traditional practices.

 The headquarters of the Cosmopolitan Aid Foundation will be located in Bundase in the Greater Accra Region of Ghana.
-This is going to be the site for the new international airport which will become the center of West Africa to the world in the travel and pleasure industry.
-Apart from this huge international airport, there will be an Airport City with skyscrapers of the Dubai style, the seat of the government and all the ministries, an Olympic Stadium among other infrastructures.
+This is going to be the site for the new international airport, which will become the centre of West Africa to the world in the travel and pleasure industry.
+Apart from this huge international airport, there will be an Airport City with skyscrapers of the Dubai style, the seat of the government and all the ministries, an Olympic Stadium, among other infrastructures.

-We are acquiring 25, 000 acres of land extending from the Volta River to an area behind the new International Airport in Bundase, to build The Kingdom City which will englobe all the structures of the Cosmopolitan Aid Foundation.
-As coalition builders, in the effort of making our projects become auto-sustainable in the future, we will work co-operatively with all individuals and groups, for profit and not for profit corporations and organisations, with government agencies and international bodies committed to the fight to extend help to the needy, subject only to the policies and priorities set by our governing bodies.
+We are acquiring 25,000 acres of land extending from the Volta River to an area behind the new international airport in Bundase, to build The Kingdom City, which will encompass all the structures of the Cosmopolitan Aid Foundation.
+As coalition builders, in the effort of making our projects become auto-sustainable in the future, we will work cooperatively with all individuals and groups, for-profit and not-for-profit corporations and organisations, with government agencies and international bodies committed to the fight to extend help to the needy, subject only to the policies and priorities set by our governing bodies.

 With your collaboration, we both seek to achieve the following results:

-• What we have seen is that as the people that are receiving help become empowered and theyrealise their potential to not only take control of their own situations but that they can impact others positively.
-They begin to want to reach out and help others, in this way they helped become the helpers.
+• What we have seen is that as the people who are receiving help become empowered and realise their potential to not only take control of their own situations but also impact others positively.
+They begin to want to reach out and help others; in this way, the helped become the helpers.

-• With this project we will be complimenting government’s efforts towards reducing poverty in the society.
+• With this project, we will be complementing the government’s efforts towards reducing poverty in society.